MykolaBernadsky/DVVS3/README.md

 # DVVS3
-This is my last homework.
+This is NOT my last homework.